12255 El Camino Real Suite 250, San Diego, CA USA 92130

-Mr. Shaffer has assisted patent litigation efforts in jurisdictions including the Northern District of California, the Eastern District of Texas, the Eastern District of Virginia and the International Trade Commission.
-He has provided in depth analysis of individual patents and patent portfolios in connection with venture capital investments and corporate acquisitions and advised prominent venture capital backed start-ups.
-Specific technologies Mr. Shaffer has experience with include, among others, thin film processing, semiconductor manufacturing equipment, photovoltaic systems and films, chip-level packaging, computer generated imagery (CGI) animation, computer architecture, software- and Internet-based technologies and consumer products.
+During the course of his 25+ year career as a patent attorney, Mr. Shaffer has assisted patent litigation efforts in jurisdictions including the Northern District of California, the Eastern District of Texas, the Eastern District of Virginia and the International Trade Commission.
+He has also been the lead or co-lead attorney for a dozen reexaminations, including both inter partes and ex parte matters, many of which involved patents in litigation, representing both patent owners and challengers.
+Mr. Shaffer has also advised prominent venture capital backed start-ups and provided in depth analysis of individual patents and patent portfolios in connection with venture capital investments and corporate acquisitions.

 Mr. Shaffer was recognized as a Northern California "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine (2011-2018).
-Mr. Shaffer was recommended by Legal 500 US for Patent Prosecution (2012-2017).
-He was named an "IP Star" by Managing Intellectual Property magazine (2013-2019).
-Mr. Shaffer was recognized as a top patent practitioner by IAM Patent 1000 – The World’s Leading Patent Practitioners (2013-2019).
+He was recognized in The Best Lawyers in America® for Patent Law (2021-2023).
+Mr. Shaffer was recommended by Legal 500 US for Patent Prosecution (2012-2017, 2021).
+He was named an "IP Star" by Managing Intellectual Property magazine (2013-2022).
+Mr. Shaffer was recognized as a top patent practitioner by IAM Patent 1000 – The World’s Leading Patent Practitioners (2013-2022).
 He was named by Legal Media Group in its 2013 Guide to the World's Leading Patent Practitioners.
 Mr. Shaffer was listed as "Best of the Bar" in 2014 by the San Diego Business Journal.